Coming Out As Lesbian

 Watch this sweet youtube video about coming out with over 10,000 comments.

-Sometimes, coming out might not go the way you hope or expect.
-My beloved Mummy cried for and, I hid in my bedroom for THREE Days much to Daddy's bewilderment (I didn't tell him as he was an old-skool army man).
-It took a very long time for Mummy, as I think she was so sad I wouldn't give her grandchildren, but, in the end we had a great understanding.
+Hmmm ... sometimes, to say the least, coming out might not go the way you hope or expect.
+I'll be honest, my beloved Mummy ... cried whilst I then hid in my bedroom for ...
+THREE Days much to Daddy's bewilderment (I didn't tell him as he was an old-skool army man).
+It took a while for Mummy, as I think she was so sad I wouldn't give her grandchildren, but, later she did want to talk about my crushes / relationships.
 Do allow whoever you tell, time to assimilate your coming out.
-Even if someone doesn't know how to react or doesn't react well at first, they might still be able to support you later.
+Do remember for some of us it took ageous to gather who we are, so in the first coming out conversation, some listeners might not immediately slam on "YMCA", dance with you and pop rainbow party-poppers.
+Also, do take into account the listeners age (hopefully becoming less relevant as LGBTQ+ becomes more acceptable) and religous beliefs.
+Even if someone doesn't know how to react or doesn't react well at first, they might support you later.

 If your parents or a parent has taken your coming out badly: